WeegeeNumbuh1/FlightGazer/README.md

 - [ ] Settings management from webpage?

 As FlightGazer is mainly a personal project, it is **currently not open to contributions**.
 Pull requests will be rejected.<br>
-Suggestions and comments, however, are welcomed.<br>
+Suggestions, comments, and bug reports are always welcomed.<br>
 If you'd like to make your own edits that changes the way the project operates, please fork this project.

 ## 📖 Additional Related/Similar Projects